2 Chronicles 20:1-30

 Jehoshaphat was Judah’s fourth king after the kingdom split into two nations.
 He ruled for 25 years.
 He adopted strong military and political policies.
 His father had had constant trouble with the northern kingdom of Israel.
 Jehoshaphat strengthened all the cities located along the border between Judah and Israel.

 During the time that Ahab was king of Israel, Jehoshaphat managed to gain peaceful relations with Israel.
 Jehoshaphat went to Samaria and made a treaty with King Ahab stating that they would not attack each other and would help each other if either was attacked by an outside nation.
 This treaty was further sealed by the marriage of Jehoshaphat’s son to Athaliah, the daughter of Ahab and Jezebel.
 This alliance would later cause major problems.

 Besides military reforms, Jehoshaphat made many religious reforms.
 He accepted his responsibility as king to set a good example for his people.
 Jehoshaphat sent his princes, priests, and Levites throughout the country with copies of the Mosaic Law.
 These groups would teach the people how to properly worship the Lord.

 Jehoshaphat had done everything he could to return his nation to the Lord.
 When the Moabites, Ammonites, and Edomites began their attacks on Judah, Jehoshaphat turned to the Lord for help.
-Moses had spared these three heathen nations from destruction when the Israelites entered the Promised Land over five hundred years before Jehoshaphat.
+Moses had spared these three heathen nations from destruction when the Israelites entered the Promised Land several centuries before Jehoshaphat.
 This had been an order from God because these three nations were related to the Israelites.
 The Moabites and Ammonites were descendants of Lot (Abraham’s nephew) by an incestuous relationship with his daughters (Genesis 32:3).
-Their chief city was located at Mount Seir.
+Their chief city was near Mount Seir in Edom.

 The sea referred to in verse 2 is the Dead Sea.
 Jehoshaphat was alarmed to know that such a vast army was coming against him and his people.
 And so he proclaimed the first fast by authority (verse 3).
 The Judean people came from all over the country and assembled in Jerusalem to seek help from the Lord.